 New students are accepted into the six–quarter program each fall and winter.
 Students are accepted by a lottery of applicants who have completed all program admission requirements by the application submission deadline.
 Applications are accepted in April and September.
 Opening and closing dates will be posted before each application period.

-For more specific information on application requirements, please refer to the Associate Degree Nursing Program Application.
-If you have any questions not answered by the application, you may inquire with the Allied Health division office at 206.934.4347.
+For specific information on application requirements, please refer to the Associate Degree Nursing Program Information Packet.
+If you have any questions not answered by the Program Information Packet, you may inquire at email@example.com or at 206.934.4123.

 - Prepares students to take the National Council of State Boards of Nursing Examination (NCLEX–RN) and apply for a license as a registered nurse in Washington State.

-- Students can begin the Nursing program in fall quarter only; work on prerequisites can begin any quarter.
+- Students can begin the Nursing program in fall and winter quarter only; work on prerequisites can begin any quarter.
 This program has strict application deadlines and admission procedures.

 - The Nursing program might be a good fit for you if you enjoy science, like helping people and working as part of a team, and have good communication skills.

-- Areas of study include chemistry, anatomy & physiology, microbiology, nutrition, pharmacology and a wide array of courses in nursing practice.
+- Areas of study include math, biology, chemistry, anatomy & physiology, microbiology, nutrition and a wide array of courses in nursing practice.

 Program Approval & Accreditations

 The program is approved by the Washington State Nursing Care Quality Assurance Commission, 310 Israel Rd., Tumwater, WA 98501.